magento/devdocs/guides/v2.3/rest/bulk-endpoints.md

 Stores usage has a next fallback in case if it's used for creating or updating new objects.
 For example products.

-* If no store code is set while creating new product - new object will be created with all values set globally for each scope
+* If you do not set the store code while creating a new product, Magento creates a new object with all values set globally for each scope.
 * If no store code is set while updating product - then by fallback Magento will update values only for default store
 * If `all` parameter is transferred, then values for all store scopes will be updated (in case if particular store don't have yet own value set)
 * If `<store_code>` parameter is set, then values for only defined store will be updated